- How does perception affect work behavior?

 - What are the four types of perception?

-- What are the 3 factors that influence perception?
+- What are the factors affecting perception?

 How does perception affect work behavior?